-Three contestants claim to be a person with an unusual distinction or occupation; one is telling the truth, and the other two are impostors.
-Four panelists ask them questions in hopes of identifying which contestant is telling the truth.
+Three contestants claim to be a person with an unusual distinction or occupation.
+One is telling the truth, and the other two are impostors.
+Four celebrity panelists ask them questions to figure out who is telling the truth.

 Revival of the classic game show, hosted by Michael Strahan.
 With the help of their game partners, contestants paired with celebrities must guess words or phrases that appear on the show's pyramid-shaped gameboard to win money.